openedx/ecommerce/README.rst

     $ make validate

-Run the Python tess with the following command:
+Run the Python tests with the following command:

 ::